Exporting guide to Norway

 Healthtech and medtech

 The Norwegian health sector has the potential to become one of the most important growth industries for Norway.
-Having had to face high pressure in the health services at the start of 2020, reviewing and investing in smarter, improved healthcare is at the forefront of the government’s agenda.
+Having had to face high pressure in the health services during 2020-2021, reviewing and investing in smarter, improved healthcare is at the forefront of the government’s agenda.

 Check for trade barriers